OG-Hunter/seditiontracker.github.io-/docs/_suspects/landon-copeland.md

 perpwalk:
 quote: "I guess peacefully protesting at the Capitol is now illegal and they are trying to hunt us all down to try and teach us a lesson."
 title: Landon Copeland arrested on April 29, 2021
-description: Click for latest case details.
-Suspects innocent until proven guilty.
+description: Convicted on May 3, 2022.
+Click for latest case details.
 author: seditiontrack
 layout: suspect
 published: true